 Manufacturer: YI Technology

-The YI Dome Camera offers reasonable performance at a rock bottom price, and was a shoe in for our Best Bang for the Buck Award.
+The YI Dome Camera offers great performance at an impressively low price.
 The sleek, motorized design allows you to pan the camera in almost a complete circle, giving it the widest effective field of view of any camera that we tested.
 The design also evokes a Wall-e style of anthropomorphization, making it the only camera that our testers referred to using a pronoun.
 It lacks some panache in video quality and monitoring performance, but still provides decent 720p video and is adept at detecting motion.
 Plus, you get all the basic features and functionality of a security cam for nearly 1/3rd of the average price.
+However, if you're bargain hunting we think the YI Home is a better overall value for most people.

 RELATED REVIEW: The Best Home Security Cameras of 2018